 Instruments Needed for Workshops

 We are asking for everyone’s help in getting enough instruments together for all our workshops.
 Marimbas, mbiras and hosho are needed.
 We will have a locked room where instruments can be stored safely.
 Volunteers will help us coordinate their use.
+Using borrowed instruments, Zimfest provides each marimba workshop room with a “standard” set of three sopranos, two tenors, bass and baritone marimbas, plus an additional soprano or tenor as a bonus instrument.

 Workshop Cancellation and Refund Policy